duxsco/gentoo-selinux/README.md

 # SELinux rules for my custom Gentoo Linux installation (WIP)

+⚠️ This repo has been archived as I am not going to use OpenRC in the future.
+My work will be put in the use of [SELinux with systemd](https://gentoo.duxsco.de/selinux/). ⚠️

 Here, SELinux related changes applied to my [custom Gentoo Linux installation](https://github.com/duxsco/gentoo-installation) are documented.

 ## Enable SELinux